 We have a history of losses and we may incur additional losses in future periods.
 In the years ended December 31, 2010, 2011 and 2012 and in the six months ended June 30, 2012 and June 30, 2013, we experienced net losses of \$3.4 million, \$5.3 million, \$0.9 million, \$0.6 million and \$1.3 million, respectively.
 As of December 31, 2012 and June 30, 2013, our accumulated deficit was \$81.9 million and \$83.2 million, respectively.
-These losses were due to expenditures made to expand our business, including expenditures for hiring additional research and development and sales and marketing personnel, and expenditures related to our business, including expenditures for hiring additional research and development operations.
-We expect to continue to make significant expenditures related to our business, including expenditures for hiring addition, as a public company, we will incur significant additional time demands and legal, accounting and other expenses that we did not incur as a private company.
+These losses were due to expenditures made to expand our business, including expenditures for hiring additional research and development and sales and marketing personnel, and expenditures to expand and maintain our manufacturing facilities and research and development operations.
+We expect to continue to make significant expenditures related to our business, including expenditures for hiring additional research and development and sales and marketing personnel, and expenditures to maintain and expand our manufacturing facilities and research and development operations.
+In addition, as a public company, we will incur significant additional time demands and legal, accounting and other expenses that we did not incur as a private company.
 Our management and other personnel will need to devote a substantial amount of time to complying with the applicable rules and requirements of being a public company.